tinacms/tina.io/content/guides/general/inline-blocks/nested-blocks.md

     template: paragraph_template,
   },
 + features: {
-+   Component: FeaturesList,
++   Component: FeatureList,
-+   template: features_list_template,
++   template: feature_list_template,
 + },
 }

 ```

 So our nested blocks are wired up!
-The `FeaturesList` block renders another set of `Feature` blocks.
-To take this further, you could add another block option for `FeaturesList`.
+The `FeatureList` block renders another set of `Feature` blocks.
+To take this further, you could add another block option for `FeatureList`.

 There's **no limit to the amount of nesting** you can do.
 That said, we recommend keeping it _less than three levels deep_ to minimize confusion.